Importing Goods By Post

 (FROM THE EU INTO GREAT BRITAIN) FROM 1 JANUARY 2021

-The Government has issued guidance on preparing to import goods from the EU to Great Britain from 1 January 2021.
+The Government has issued guidance on importing goods from the EU to Great Britain from 1 January 2021.

-The process for importing goods from the EU will change.
+The process for importing goods from the EU has changed.
 Businesses in Great Britain need to complete the following actions to continue importing from EU countries from 1 January 2021.

 NOTICE 144: TRADE IMPORTS BY POST HOW TO COMPLETE CUSTOMS DOCUMENTS